 - reducing the risk of cardiovascular disease in women

-In addition, the AHA note that caffeine may also:
+In addition, the AHA notes that caffeine may:

-- low-density lipoprotein (LDL), or “bad” cholesterol, which plays a key role in fat buildup in the arteries
+- LDL: Some people call this “bad” cholesterol.
+It plays a key role in plaque buildup in the arteries.

-- high-density lipoprotein (HDL), or “good” cholesterol, which helps remove cholesterol from the body
+- High-density lipoprotein (HDL): Some people call this “good” cholesterol.
+It helps remove cholesterol from the body.

 While coffee does not contain cholesterol, it can affect cholesterol levels.
 The diterpenes in coffee

-- Eat a heart-healthy diet: This diet includes eating fruits, vegetables, and whole grains, along with nuts, olive oil, and fish containing omega-3 fatty acids.
-The diet also involves limiting intake of saturated and trans fat, such as fatty cuts of meat and packaged snacks.
+- Eat a heart-healthy diet: This diet includes fruits, vegetables, and whole grains, along with nuts, olive oil, and fish containing omega-3 fatty acids.
+It also involves limiting one’s intake of foods high in saturated and trans fat, such as fatty cuts of meat and packaged snacks.

 - Get regular exercise: Studies show regular exercise raises HDL and lowers LDL.